Cyances/M1A1AbramsAMP/README.md

 ### Auxilliary Power Unit (APU)
 <p>
 	<ul>
-		<li>Retain full turret traversal and lazing functionality even with destroyed engine</li>
+		<li>Retain vanilla turret traversal speed and lazing functionality even with destroyed engine</li>
-		<li>A slightly faster turret traversal speed if the engine is AGT2500 or better and if it's still running</li>
+		<li>Has slightly faster turret traversal speed if the engine is AGT2500 or better and if it's still running</li>
 	</ul>
 </p>